boholder/puntgun/docs/docs/usage/commands.md

 puntgun gen example
 ```

-You can check the build-in help information by adding `--help` argument behind any command,
+You can check the built-in help information by adding `--help` argument behind any command,
 the command will not be executed, instead the help information about this command will be printed out.

 ```shell